QuentinRa/blog.quentinra.dev/info/cyber-security/index.md

 You may check <https://nvd.nist.gov/general> or [nvd search](https://nvd.nist.gov/vuln/search/results?form_type=Basic&results_type=overview&search_type=all) if you are looking for vulnerabilities.
+I'm liking this page a lot [snyk.io/vuln](https://snyk.io/vuln) since they are sometimes giving quite good explanations and you examples.

 <hr class="sr">